 Yes, I can truly say I was a child of Hollywood.

-In the book The Definite Guide to Screenwriting, published in the UK, Syd Field, acclaimed writer and director, tells you step-by-step how to identify and fix common screenwriting problems, providing the professional secrets that make films brilliant – secrets that can make your screenplay a success.
+In the book, The Definitive Guide to Screenwriting, published in the UK, Syd Field, acclaimed writer and director, tells you step-by-step how to identify and fix common screenwriting problems, providing the professional secrets that make films brilliant – secrets that can make your screenplay a success.

 He provides easily understood guidelines for writing a screenplay, from concept to finished product.
 The art of film-writing is made accessible to novices and helps practiced writers improve their scripts, as the author pinpoints stylistic and structural elements such as characterization and plot.
 Tips and techniques on what to do after your screenplay has been completed and much more are all here.